vsushko/workspace/redis.md

 - creating a relationship between different records
 - finding common attributes between different things
 - general list of elements where order doesn't matter

+Sorted Set Use Cases:
+- tabulating 'the most' or 'the least' of a collection of hasshes
+- creating relationships between records, sorted byy some criteria